 Not Anymore can be customized to include campus-specific definitions and policies and also supports a campus-specific introduction video.
-Student Success will work with each campus to establish single-sign-on access to the program, can integrate completion data with many LMS systems, and can be customized in terms of testing and the reporting of that data.
+Vector Solutions will work with each campus to establish single-sign-on access to the program, can integrate completion data with many LMS systems, and can be customized in terms of testing and the reporting of that data.
 The program can be close-captioned in English and Spanish, is screen reader-compatible, and contains Audio Description for visually-impaired students.

 There is one version for undergraduates students, with a unique versions available for: community college students, graduate students, and faculty and staff.

-In order to bring social impact to intellectual content, Student Success builds on situated and communal learning theories that treat intellectual content not as the primary consideration but as of secondary concern relative to its place in a cultural context.
+In order to bring social impact to intellectual content, Vector Solutions builds on situated and communal learning theories that treat intellectual content not as the primary consideration but as of secondary concern relative to its place in a cultural context.
 Not Anymore accomplishes this not only by communicating its content through peers, but also by presenting that content as a social force, such as by helping students understand how understanding rape myths can facilitate rather than impede sexual interaction.
-Part of the social force of the Student Success method also comes through technological social norming techniques that confront students with how their individual conceptions of social issues, e.g. of binge drinking, differ from the national reality.
+Part of the social force of this method also comes through technological social norming techniques that confront students with how their individual conceptions of social issues, e.g. of binge drinking, differ from the national reality.
 The program’s technology presents students with their own pre-test responses to given questions and then contrasts their pre-test responses against statistical realities.

 Not Anymore relies heavily on student (not actor) testimonials that are very powerful but may also be disturbing for some students.
 The program warns viewers of potentially triggering scenes with a trigger warning.
 Another strength of Not Anymore is the diverse set of narratives, including a testimonial from a Deaf survivor and multiple examples of LGBT relationships.